nielsenjared/node-express-heroku-deployment/README.md

 heroku create
 ```

-Verify the creation of your Heroku app by running git remote -v.
+Verify the creation of your Heroku app by running `git remote -v`.

 Then run the following:
 ```